Chapter 6 Conveyance & Transportation Issues

 Taking Animals & Animal Products across International Borders

-CDC restricts the importation of animals and products, such as trophies and vectors, that may pose an infectious disease threat to humans.
-These restrictions apply to some pets, such as dogs and cats, as well as turtles, nonhuman primates, African rodents, civets, bats, and animal products capable of causing human disease (see www.cdc.gov/animalimportation/index.html).
+CDC restricts the importation of animals, vectors, and products, such as trophies, that may pose an infectious disease threat to humans.
+These restrictions apply to some pets, such as dogs and cats, as well as turtles, nonhuman primates, African rodents, civets, and bats, as well as products made from these animals (see www.cdc.gov/animalimportation/index.html).
 Animals taken out of the United States are subject, upon return, to the same regulations as those entering for the first time.

-In addition to CDC, the Department of Agriculture (USDA) and the Fish and Wildlife Service (FWS) have jurisdiction over the importation of some animals.
+In addition to CDC, the US Department of Agriculture (USDA) and the Fish and Wildlife Service (FWS) have jurisdiction over the importation of some animals into the United States.
 States may also have additional restrictions on the importation of animals.

 ANIMAL HEALTH CERTIFICATES